 (If you’re still not sure, then bear in mind that in the Western world at least, and elsewhere, it is legally impossible for a prisoner to give consent to a custodian.)

-Now, I’m not sure what to make of this we later find out that the sex occurred before Voq had is personality replaced with Ash Tyler.
-It still seems really, really gross from the perspective the portrayal of sexual violence in TV and movies.
+Now, I’m not sure what to make of this if we later find out that the sex occurred before Voq had his personality replaced with Ash Tyler.
+It still seems really, really gross from the perspective of the portrayal of sexual violence in TV and movies.
 And if we’re being honest, do we really think that the people behind ‘Choose Your Pain’ (or that bit where Harry Mudd was punished by being presented with a woman) are capable of handling the complexities of this kind of consent issue?

 In yet another abject lack of surprise, it turns out Lorca – yes, he who aspires to the ‘Angry Celebrity Chef’ style of leadership – is indeed a Mirror Universe version of himself, or something.
 Basically, he says something like “Let’s go home,” and then overrides the jump co-ordinates so that they end up in a parallel universe, after showing Stamets earlier in the episode that he’s already been charting parallel universes in his spare time.

 Woop di doo!
 Well done ‘Discovery’, you meet expectations, which in your case means being exactly as dull as I thought you were.

 Because at this point, there’s two explanations: Lorca is from the Mirror Universe originally, and hence is evil and manipulative in his quest to get back home.
 Or, he’s evil and manipulative, and at this point is just doing stuff for shits and giggles and to avoid any consequences for his horrible actions.
 Which would make him, in essence, a clever four-year-old.

 Starfleet Deserves To Lose The War